 Core services

-Six dedicated service lines: corporate events, corporate parties, B2B events, business conferences, product launches, and PR & promotion for events.
-The public portfolio page gathers eight representative case studies (no logo wall), aligned with those directions.
+Six dedicated lines: corporate, corporate parties, B2B, business conferences, launches, and PR & promotion.
+The public portfolio gathers eight case studies (no logo wall) on the same axes.

 For companies that need a tightly coordinated program with clear structure and a professional experience for guests, partners, or teams: internal events, corporate meetings, positioning moments, anniversaries, and other formats that balance image, organization, and delivery.